pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 }
 ```

-Any language that is upfront about when objects are null, such as Typescript in strict mode or C# 8 and up, are nice to work with, and mitigate the pain of having null in a system.
+Any language that is upfront about when objects are `null`, such as Typescript in strict mode or C# 8 and up, are nice to work with, and mitigate the pain of having `null` in a system.

-But Rust is one example that shows we can avoid null all together without losing any ergonomics, even though we're adding more types to the system.
+But Rust is one example that shows we can avoid `null` all together without losing any ergonomics, even though we're adding more types to the system.

-Additionally, types like Option  from the standard library also come with some nice utility functions:
+Additionally, types like `Option` from the standard library also come with some nice utility functions:

 ```rs
 // Return the Some(T) value, else stop and exit the program